roadelou/compass/README.md

 pip3 install .
 ```

-A [PyPi package](https://pypi.org/project/roadelou-compass/) is also available for the compiler, and it can be installed with `pip3 install roadelou_compass` :tada:
+A [PyPi package](https://pypi.org/project/roadelou-compass/) is also available for the compiler, and it can be installed with `pip3 install roadelou-compass` :tada:

 # Usage